grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 Kalisch et al. 1982, "The Nurse as a Sex Object in Motion Pictures, 1930 to 1980", in *Research in Nursing and Health*, New York: Wiley, 147-154.

-Kredo, Adam, 2012, "The China Shills", The Washington Free Bacon, https://freebeacon.com/politics/the-china-shills/, retrieved 13.10.2020.
+Kredo, Adam, 2012, "The China Shills", *The Washington Free Bacon*, 18.07.2012, https://freebeacon.com/politics/the-china-shills/.

+Lorenz, Taylor, 2019, "‘OK Boomer’ Marks the End of Friendly Generational Relations", *The New York Times*, 29.10.2019, https://www.nytimes.com/2019/10/29/style/ok-boomer.html.

-Rafael, Adeline R.F., 1996, "Power and caring: A dialectic in nursing".
-In *Advances in Nursing Science*, 19(1), 3–17.
+Rafael, Adeline R.F., 1996, "Power and caring: A dialectic in nursing", *Advances in Nursing Science*, 19(1), 3–17.

+*All links retrieved 14.10.2020.*